New research suggests the amount of fish caught for consumption is double what is being reported.

-"That is important," says Daniel Pauly, principal investigator at the University of British Columbia's Sea Around Us research center and one of the two authors of Atlas.
+"That is important," says Daniel Pauly, principal investigator at the University of British Columbia's Sea Around Us research centre and one of the two authors of Atlas.
 "If the catch is declining in spite of all the fishing that we do, we have less and less fish to go around.
 And global warming is going to make it worse, especially in the tropics."

 Pauly, who's been dubbed "the most well-known—and most controversial—fisheries biologist in the world," co-led the massive project, involving scientists from 273 countries and requiring over a decade of research.

-The team consulted 4,000 unique publications for the reconstruction, including peer-reviewed articles, literature reviews, household and nutritional surveys, harbor logs, and interviews with local experts and fishers.
+The team consulted 4,000 unique publications for the reconstruction, including peer-reviewed articles, literature reviews, household and nutritional surveys, harbour logs, and interviews with local experts and fishers.
 Effectively, they had to correct for decades of under-reporting by many member countries, mainly due to the failure to include any other types of catches that weren't industrial in nature.

-That means that three smaller types of fishing—subsistence, recreational, and artisanal—simply weren't included in the global database for catches.
+That means that three smaller types of fishing—subsistence, recreational and artisanal—simply weren't included in the global database for catches.
 In addition, there's been no historic consideration of "discards," the fish killed but tossed back overboard (compared to "landed" fish).
 Those combine to about one-quarter of fish catch in the world.

 Omitting all those factors—as well as illegal fishing, which accounts for an estimated one of every five fish caught—has seriously compromised the accuracy of catch counts.